Complete Realization of Energy Landscape and Non-equilibrium Trapping Dynamics in Spin Glass and Optimization Problem: Introduction

 Energy landscapes of physical systems are high-dimensional surfaces representing the dependence of system energy on variable configurations.
-A similar notion of cost landscapes is defined for optimization problems.
-Their characteristics determine crucially the emergent behavior of the systems.
-For instance, spin glasses and ferromagnetic spin systems are believed to be characterized by energy landscapes with and without a large number of local minima respectively~\cite{mezard1987spin, nishimori2001statistical}; a similar analogy is made with the so-called algorithmic hard and easy phases of combinatorial optimization problems~\cite{krzakala2007gibbs}.
-A way to unravel and analyze the characteristics of a complete energy landscape is thus crucial to our understanding of these glassy systems.
+Similarly, cost or fitness landscapes can be defined for optimization problems.
+Their characteristics determine crucially the emergent behavior of these systems.
+For instance, spin glasses and ferromagnetic spin systems are believed to have energy landscapes with and without a large number of local minima respectively~\cite{mezard1987spin, nishimori2001statistical}; a similar analogy is made with the algorithmic-hard and -easy phases of combinatorial optimization problems~\cite{krzakala2007gibbs}.
+A way to unravel and analyze the complete energy landscape is thus crucial to our understanding of these glassy systems.

 Nevertheless, even for small systems, revealing completely their energy landscapes is difficult since they are high-dimensional functions.
-Although there are various approaches, some features of the landscapes have to be omitted for a feasible characterization.
+Existing approaches often omit some features of the landscapes for a feasible characterization.
 For instance, disconnectivity graphs (DG) connect attraction basins in the state space and show hierarchically how they are repeatedly segmented into smaller basins as energy decreases~\cite{becker1997topology}.
-DGs have been applied to analyze energy landscapes of systems from protein folding and spin glasses to machine learning~\cite{becker1997topology, zhou2009energy, ballard2017energy}, and can be improved using principal component analyses~\cite{komatsuzaki2005many}.
-However, DGs only show the segmentation into basins, without showing their entropy nor how states are exactly connected, especially as basins may have multiple instead of one direct connection to other states.
-Another common approach is multi-dimensional scaling (MDS), which aims to preserve the high-dimensional distance or similarity between two states in a plot of reduced dimension~\cite{mead1992review}.
+DGs have been applied to analyze energy landscapes of systems from protein folding to machine learning~\cite{becker1997topology, zhou2009energy, ballard2017energy}, and can be improved using principal component analyses~\cite{komatsuzaki2005many}.
+However, DGs only show the segmentation into basins, without showing their entropy nor how states are exactly connected, especially as basins may have multiple instead of one connection to other states.
+Another common approach is multi-dimensional scaling (MDS), which aims to preserve the high-dimensional distance between two states in a plot of reduced dimension~\cite{mead1992review}.
 For instance, one may preserve the distance between pairs of states in one-dimensional plots~\cite{heuer1997properties}.
 Nevertheless, MDS only shows pairwise distance while dynamics on these systems are definitely more complex than pairwise interactions.
-All these approaches attempt to characterize energy landscapes by omitting some of their features.